MohdRas/kubernetes/README.md

 - database URL is kept in this config map.
 - if name of the service or endpoint changes, just need to update the config map.
 - username & password is kept inside secrets(base 64 encoded), another type config map.
-- both config map & secrets are configured with the application pod.
+- both config map & secrets are configured with the application POD.
 # data storage
-- if the pod restarted, then data will be lost.
+- if the POD restarted, then data will be lost.
-- attaching volumes (physical storage) to the pod.
+- attaching volumes (physical storage) to the POD.
 It can be local or remote(outside K8s cluster) w.r.t the node.

 # Kubernetes https://www.youtube.com/watch?v=XuSQU5Grv1g
 - With docker, we run one instance of an application.